Harvey’s Housing Crisis: How To Help

 Aug 29, 2017

-Housing availability information: We are adding links to housing availability portals, and will add additional links as more of these resources become available.
-Currently we are including a link to Entrata’s portal and Yardi’s portal.
+We have added links to housing availability portals and will continue to add additional links as more of these resources become available.
+Please click on the link below:

 Additional information for small owners and others: We’ve added links to useful information about insurance claims, programs and disaster loans from the Small Business Administration, and disaster relief and emergency assistance for small business owners from the IRS.
 We’ve also included a webinar by TAA member John Ridgway, CPM, that was developed for his colleagues with Lifestyles Unlimited and includes practical information owners may find useful as they begin the recovery process.
 We appreciate John’s willingness to share this resource with other TAA members.